Colorado State University | B.A. English, concentration in creative writing

 As director of the OAR, my goal is to help students build their academic literacies to find academic success at Haverford.
 I believe there are multiples ways to read, write, and communicate that are valuable and valid; however, college requires adherence and acquisition of a unique set of social practices that are contextually and historically privileged in college, or academe at large.
 In my practice as an academic coach I work one-to-one with students to unpack these college-specific practices to help students navigate the curriculum and problem-solve.
 This could be embodied in multiple ways, such as, but not limited to: working weekly with you on the process of improving how you manage your time, or guiding you through a close reading of your syllabus to create a study plan for a course, discuss strategies to manage or better engage course readings, reflecting on a recent assignment or exam to develop strategies on how to improve, and/or providing space to reflect and stay accountable to goals you have set or long term projects you’re responsible for, such as your thesis.

-In my practice as an academic coach, and as a researcher, I am interested in how your life stories impact your motivations, emotions, and how you make meaning and navigate this academic journey.
+In my practice as an academic coach, and as a dean, I am interested in how your life stories impact and help you navigate this academic journey.
 Personally, my academic journey was marked by being labelled with a learning disability and thus, I am attuned to the various difficulties of doing schooling on such an inequitable ‘track’.
 Punk rock, and self-reflexive practices were things/strategies that have helped me navigate the challenges, and have motivated me in my work supporting students.